knexator/blog/_time_genres/standard.md

 ### [Too Many Daves](https://pancelor.itch.io/too-many-daves-gmtk2021) by pancelor

 Short sokoban puzzler about travelling back in time.
-Unlike the games in the [Past Clones](/time-genres/past-clones) model, seeing your future self will alter the actions of a past self.
+Unlike the games in the [Record Clones](/time-genres/record-clones) model, seeing your future self will alter the actions of a past self.
 The game also has some [Spicy Undo](/time-genres/spicy-undo) mechanics.
 Would love to see this jam entry explored as a more complete game.
 Highly recommended.